Health in Armenia

 After a significant decline in earlier decades, crude birth rates in Armenia slightly increased from 13.0 (per 1000 people) in the year 1998 to 14.2 in 2015; this timeframe also showed a similar trajectory in the crude death rate, which grew from 8.6 to 9.3.
 Life expectancy at birth at 74.8 years was the 4th-highest among the Post-Soviet states in 2014.

+The Human Rights Measurement Initiative finds that Armenia is fulfilling 74.6% of what it should be fulfilling for the right to health based on its level of income.
+When looking at the right to health with respect to children, Armenia achieves 97.5% of what is expected based on its current income.
+In regards to the right to health amongst the adult population, the country achieves 91.3% of what is expected based on the nation's level of income.
+Armenia falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 35.1% of what the nation is expected to achieve based on the resources (income) it has available.